Betrayal Trauma Therapy in Canada

 Our therapeutic approaches to betrayal trauma recovery

+Effective betrayal trauma therapy sits at the intersection of two specialties: a trauma modality that works at the level of the nervous system, and deep familiarity with the dynamics of betrayal itself.
 Our betrayal trauma therapy draws on EMDR, Emotionally Focused Therapy (EFT), Internal Family Systems (IFS), and Accelerated Resolution Therapy (ART) — matching the approach to where you are and to what your nervous system can actually tolerate.

 Emotionally Focused Therapy (EFT)